Mountain papaya: Commercial uses

 Mountain papaya fruit has a high potential for commercial use in warm temperate zones.
 The fruit is currently often gathered in the wild and sold in local markets.
 So far the species has been commercially cultivated in Chile, Sri Lanka, Indonesia, East Africa, and the southeastern United States and islands.
 In commercial production the plants are reproduced via seed, which only take one year to reach reproductive age and can be kept for up to 5 years with profitable yields.
 Although production progressively decreases after 5 years, some plants have been kept commercially for up to 20 years in some Chilean orchards.

 Medicinal uses

 High concentrations of the milky latex containing papain (a digestive enzyme) has been reported to help some people with indigestion (dyspeptics); it contains a cysteine endopeptidase mixture especially present in immature fruits that is used commercially by the pharmaceutical and food industries.
 The latex proteinases from the milky sap have been effectively tested on rodents to treat gastric ulcers.
 They have also been reported to treat diabetic foot treatments and gastric ulcers in several wounded models as well as reducing melanoma and metastasis levels in animal tumors.
 Traditionally in the central highlands of Colombia an infusion is made to combat cold and flu diseases.

+Research has found promise in the use of proteolytic fractions from the unripe fruit in the treatment of wounds and ulcers.